 This often blinds us, if we are not careful.
 We can end up getting caught in the moment of anger or frustration, and our children get caught in the middle.
 While the phrase is over-used to the point that it loses meaning sometimes, the truth is that children really are “Caught In The Middle” and emotionally pulled in pieces by angry or battling parents.

 This is not to say that this is easy.
 It is not.
-Work and effort is required.
+Work and effort are required.
 Taking ownership of your own strengths and your weaknesses is also necessary.

 The Truth Is That Children Can Still Thrive…IF Mom and Dad Get It Right